Dominic Smith Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.77 team ERA that ranks fifth across all league pitching staffs.
+- The Padres have a 3.75 team ERA that ranks fifth among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (80 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.